pacificclimate/design-value-explorer/README.md

     Flask documentation
     [strongly recommends](https://flask.palletsprojects.com/en/1.1.x/server/#command-line)
     running apps for development using the Flask command line `flask run`.
-    Unfortunately, that does not work for a Dash app, and we must run it more directly from a script as above.
+    Unfortunately, that does not work for a Dash app, and we must run using a Python script as above.

     This enables the development environment, including the interactive debugger and reloader, and then starts the server on `http://localhost:5000/`.